pkgcore/pkgcore/dev-notes/framework/intro.rst

 delegating to knows the best way to handle the request, and probably can do it's job better then some external caller (essentially).

 Actual configuration is pretty heavily redesigned.
-Look at conf_default_types (likely renamed at some point).
-It's the meta-definition of the config... sort of.
-Basically the global config class knows nothing, and needs to be initialized with configuration item type definitions- this is what conf_default_type provides, the initial type definitions..
-The intention is that the on disk configuration format is encapsulated, so it can be remote or completely different from the win.ini format natively supported.
+Classes and functions that should be constructed based on data from the user's configuration have a "hint" describing their arguments.
+The global config class uses these hints to convert and typecheck the values in the user's configuration.
+Actual configuration file reading and type conversion is done by a separate class, meaning the global manager is not tied to a single format, or even to configuration read from a file on disk.

 Encapsulation, extensibility/modularity, delegation, and allowing parallelizing of development should be key focuses in implementing/refining this high level design doc.
 Realize parallelizing is a funky statement, but it's apt; work on the repo implementations can proceed without being held up by cache work, and vice versa.
-Config is the central hold up, but that is because it instantiates everything, so the protocol for it needs to be nailed down so that you know what positional/optional args your class/callable will be receiving (that said, positiona/optional is configurable via section definitions too).

 Final comment re: design goals, defining chunks of callable code and plugging it into the framework is another bit of a goal.
 Think